 For young children, technology experiences involve using tools, identifying and acting on problems, being creative and inventive, and making things work.
 Engineering experiences involve exploring problems, using a variety of materials, and designing and building things that work.
 The lessons and approach to curriculum shared in this session include critical elements of inquiry and creative thinking—open-ended tasks, activities involving social interaction, and opportunities for children’s reflection and elaboration.

-This edWebinar will support participants’ abilities to develop and implement creative engineering and technology experiences in the early childhood classroom by helping them to:
+This edWebinar will support viewers’ abilities to develop and implement creative engineering and technology experiences in the early childhood classroom by helping them to:

 - Understand the links between engineering content, design learning, and project-based learning